 - Allow the piece to air dry completely before sitting on it.
 Don’t try to speed things up with a hair dryer, as the heat could cause fabrics to shrink or pucker, but feel free to turn on fans to amp up the air circulation in the room.
 Clean one side of any cushions and allow to dry completely overnight before cleaning the other side.

-For fabrics with an S code, use only solvent-based cleaners such as a dry cleaning solvent; water based cleaners can damage these fabrics.
+Use only solvent-based cleaners such as a dry cleaning solvent; water-based cleaners can damage these fabrics.
 Dry cleaning solvent can be purchased online (type “upholstery safe dry cleaning solvent” into a search engine), or you may find it in home dry cleaning kits like DRYEL, available at a grocery store or at big box discount stores.

 How to Clean Stains from Upholstery

 To treat whatever mark remains, or go after spills that have set into stains, try a spot cleaner or dry cleaning solvent approved for your type of upholstery.
-If your fabric is water safe, wet and wring out a clean cloth or sponge and dip it into a mixture of water and a little liquid dish soap.
+If your fabric is water-safe, wet and wring out a clean cloth or sponge and dip it into a mixture of water and a little liquid dish soap.
 Then gently blot the stain.
 Follow-up by blotting with a clean cloth or sponge that has been dipped in clean water, and wrung out.
 Repeat as necessary, and then blot the spot dry with a clean cloth or white paper towels.

 How to Clean Discoloration from Upholstery

 - Mix the cleaning product in a bucket of water according to the manufacturer’s instructions.
 (Tip: Use a hand-held egg beater or electric mixer to whip it up into a foam.)
 When there’s very little water left in the bottom of the bucket, the shampoo is ready to apply.

 - Rinse and wring the towel out as needed.
 Dry the piece quickly by opening the windows and moving the air in the room with fans.
 Do not use a hair dryer or anything that would apply heat to the area.
 The fabric, overall, needs to dry at the same rate.

 General Tips for Cleaning Upholstery

-• With any of these techniques, be sure to test an inconspicuous area first (like under a cushion, or on the back side of the skirt) to make sure colors won’t bleed or fade.
+- With any of these techniques, be sure to test an inconspicuous area first (like under a cushion, or on the back side of the skirt) to make sure colors won’t bleed or fade.

-• Be sure to avoid getting water or cleaning agents on the wood or metal portions of your furniture, as this could rust, corrode, or cause discoloration.
+- Be sure to avoid getting water or cleaning agents on the wood or metal portions of your furniture, as this could rust, corrode, or cause discoloration.

 - These techniques should be used on natural or synthetic woven fabrics.
 Find out about cleaning leather here.

-• If your fabric has an X code, call a professional to clean your upholstery.
+- If your fabric has an X code, call a professional to clean your upholstery.
 These services are generally provided in your home, a professional cleaner should be able to give you a general estimate based on the size of furniture and type of fabric that you have.